 M-1, Annual Occurrence Rates

+A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data)

-A-2, Base Hurricane Storm Set Statewide Losses
+A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data)

 S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year

-S-5, Average Annual Zero Deductible Statewide Loss Costs – Historical versus Modeled
+S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs – Historical versus Modeled

 Disclosures

-Specify the Base Hurricane Storm Set release date and the time period used to develop and implement landfall and by-passing hurricane frequencies into the model.
+Specify the Base Hurricane Storm Set release date and the time period used to develop and implement landfall and by-passing hurricane frequencies into the hurricane model.

 If the modeling organization has made any modifications to the Base Hurricane Storm Set related to landfall frequency and characteristics, provide justification for such modifications.

-If the model incorporates short-term, long-term, or other systematic modification of the historical data leading to differences between modeled climatology and that in the Base Hurricane Storm Set, describe how this is incorporated.
+If the hurricane model incorporates short-term, long-term, or other systematic modification of the historical data leading to differences between modeled climatology and that in the Base Hurricane Storm Set, describe how this is incorporated.

 Provide a completed Form M-1, Annual Occurrence Rates.
 Provide a link to the location of the form [insert hyperlink here].